Stepfamily

-A stepfamily is a family where at least one parent has children that are not biologically related to their spouse.
+A stepfamily (sometimes called a bonus family) is a family where at least one parent has children who are not biologically related to their spouse.
 Either parent, or both, may have children from previous relationships or marriages.
-Two known classifications for stepfamilies include "simple" stepfamilies, where only one member of the family's couple has a prior child or children and the couple does not have any children together, and "complex" or "blended" families, where both members of the couple have at least one pre-existing child.
+Two known classifications for stepfamilies include "simple" stepfamilies, where only one member of the family's couple has a prior child or children and the couple does not have any children together, and "complex" or "blended" families, where both members of the couple have at least one child from another relationship.